 There's absolutely nothing wrong with new photographers trying out to do it professionally - I started up as a newbie as well.
 However, what I did was that I practised on family and friends first, until I was satisfied with my work, before I started taking up requests from clients.
 I quickly increased my rates in order not to spoil the market.
 Unfortunately, some "photographers" start with ridiculously low rates and maintain it.

 With the huge number of "photographers" who have been sharing their work online, internet users' judgment are somehow influenced by the amateur work.
 It could be instigated by peer pressure.

 For instance, when a "photographer" who has high popularity posts a new photograph, his friends would tend to react to his post, adding in flattery comments, and thus anyone who sees the post would think the photograph is a masterpiece.
 Likewise, if the post is a photograph of a hot girl, the reactions would be even more intense.

 When I was new to photography, I mistook some bad photographs as good work also.
 I think most people aren't born with good art sense.
 I work hard by looking at more good work, do more actual shoot and learn from the professional before I develop my judgment of work, and I'm still learning.
 Therefore, I wouldn't be surprised that most people can't differentiate between good and bad work.

-Many people, including model-wannabes, have been approaching me to take photographs for them.
+Many people, including aspiring models, have been approaching me to take photographs for them.
 They sing compliments of my work until I almost float in the air.
 However, further interactions would show their ignorance as they start complimenting the work of some hobbyists as well.
 Some weeks later, they start posting amateur photographs of their photoshoots.
 Of course, they have stopped replying me "due to their busy schedules".